Maingron/yourls-shareto-qr/README.md

 # yourls-shareto-qr
 ![logo](logo.png)

-Plugin for YOURLS (http://yourls.org) that implements a simple qr code display for the url list quick sharing
+Plugin for [YOURLS](http://yourls.org) that implements a simple QR code display for the url list quick sharing

 Place in /user/plugins/shareto-qr

 Activate in "manage plugins"

-Is under admin interface - green share button under "Quick Share" next to Facebook and Twitter
+It will be added under admin interface -> share button ("Quick Share") next to Facebook and other sharing options.

-Thank you to Peter Ryan Berbec for the original "Mailto: quickshare" plugin, which this is based on. (https://havetechwilltravel.nyc/)
+Thank you to [Peter Ryan Berbec](https://havetechwilltravel.nyc/) for the original "Mailto: quickshare" plugin, which this is based on.